favna/ribbon/docs/index.md

 ## duptext ⇒ <code>MessageEmbed</code>
 Automod DuplicateTextCommand - Toggle the duplicate text filter
+Uses the Levenshtein Distance Algorithm to determine similarity.
+If the distance is less than 10 the messages are considered duplicate.
+You can specify the minutes within messages should be checked (defaults to 3), the amount of allowed similar messages (defaults to 2) and the Levenshtein distance (defaults to 20)
 **Aliases**: `duplicatefilter`, `duplicatetextfilter`, `dtf`

 **Returns**: <code>MessageEmbed</code> - Duplicate text filter confirmation log